austinmcconnell/dotfiles/README.md

 - dt?: delete from where you are to the question mark
 - D: delete to the end of the line
 - J: join the current line with the next one (delete what's between)
+- r: replace the character under your cursor
+- R: replace the character under your cursor and keep typing

 ### Undo and Redo